Transitional Conditional Independence: Transitional Probability Theory

 We also use the following notations.
 For fixed $D \in \Bcal_\Wcal$ the map:

 and for fixed $t \in \Tcal$ the map:

 We might also use the same notation as above to represent the Markov kernel as a measurable probabilistic map:

 Here $W$ and $T$ are considered suggestive symbols only, but one could give $W$ the meaning of the (identity or) projection map $\pr_\Wcal$ onto $\Wcal$.
-From the point on we also have a map $T$ mapping to $\Tcal$ the notation becomes ambiguous: $\Kk(W|T)$ could also mean $\Kk(W|T)$ where we plugged in $T$ for $t$ in ``$T=t$'', similar to conditional expectations $\E[W|T]$, but the meaning should become clear from the context. \end{Not}
+From the moment a map $T$ into $\Tcal$ is also present, the notation becomes ambiguous: $\Kk(W|T)$ could also mean $\Kk(W|T)$ where we plugged in $T$ for $t$ in ``$T=t$'', similar to conditional expectations $\E[W|T]$, but the meaning should become clear from the context. \end{Not}

 \begin{Rem}[Markov kernels generalize probability distributions] \begin{enumerate} \item Every probability distribution $\Pk(W) \in \Pcal(\Wcal)$ can be considered as a \emph{constant Markov kernel} from $\Tcal$ to $\Wcal$ via: